uncfez/webpage/content/publication/a-model-for-the-simultaneous-selection-of-bus-lines-and-frequency-setting-problems-in-the-expansion-of-public-transit-systems/index.md

 authors:
   - Grace Maureira
   - Esteve Codina
-publication_short: Transportation research procedia.
-Vol. 47, p.
-497-504
+publication_short: Transportation Research Procedia, Volume 47, 2020, pages 497-504
 abstract: When expanding an existing public transport system a common practice consists of defining a set of candidate new lines and from them, choose those that will revert into a greater increase of the system’s performance while